gravitational/teleport/rfd/0111-support-connection-testers-with-per-session-mfa.md

 state: draft
 ---

-# RFD 0111 - GenerateUserCerts accepts and validates a MFA authentication response
+# RFD 0111 - Support connection testers when per-session MFA is enabled

 ## What